AmadeusWebClients/globalconcerns/content/people/kalpana-pv.md

 As the Vice-President, Kalpana supports the President by participating in board meetings, leadership gatherings, and organizational decision-making.
 She also serves as acting President in the President's absence, ensuring continuity in leadership.
 In addition, she oversees internal operations and plays a key role in building and maintaining strong client and partner relationships.

-Kalpana’s expertise and commitment to social change are vital to advancing Global Concerns India’s mission of empowering marginalized communities.
+Kalpana's expertise and commitment to social change are vital to advancing Global Concerns India's mission of empowering marginalized communities.